-Before moving to Canada, you'll have to ensure you have enough funds.
+Before moving to Canada, you must have enough funds.
 Settlement funds are the suggested minimum amount of money to have on hand to support yourself and your family while you adjust to life in Canada.
-Many immigration programs require you to have a minimum amount of money in the bank or as an investment to live in Canada.
-Having a good amount of money to support yourself is a critical part of applying for permanent residency in Canada
+Many immigration programs require a minimum amount of money in the bank or as an investment to live in Canada.
+Having enough money to support yourself is critical to applying for permanent residency in Canada.

 What are Settlement Funds?